xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

+When you are finished
+1. share and recieve your partner's code (for Ex.
+9 & 10)
-When you are finished create a PR with the following title: `Ex.
-10: Timer`.
+2. create a PR (XPX-MMC fork) with the following title: `Ex.
+9 & 10: Buttons & Timer `.